NikKowPHP/social-brain/chapters/chapter-9.md

 ---

-You are now equipped with a protocol to make your ideas not just clear, but memorable, influential, and persuasive.
+You are now equipped with a protocol to make your ideas not just clear, but memorable and influential.
 You can connect with another person's mind and leave a lasting impression.
 But what if the idea you need to communicate is inherently difficult?
-What if it's not a proposal, but a piece of negative feedback?
-What if the conversation is guaranteed to be involve conflict?
+What if the conversation is guaranteed to involve conflict?
+To handle that, we need our most powerful diagnostic tool.

-To handle that, we need to combine all our tools.
-Our next step is to investigate the most challenging scenario of all: navigating a difficult conversation without causing the system to crash.